 Think of the brain as a highly sensitive sex organ.
 Sexual desire starts in the brain and works its way down.
 That's because of special brain chemicals known as neurotransmitters.
 These chemicals increase communication between brain cells and trigger more blood flow to the sex organs.
-The problem is, with depression and other mood disorders, the brain circuits that communicate using these chemicals don't function properly.
+The problem is, with depression and other mood disorders, the brain circuits that communicate using these chemicals don't function as they should.

 Sexual problems with antidepressants may include: